kubernetes/kubernetes/docs/proposals/resource-quota-scoping.md

 type ResourceQuotaSpec struct {
   // Hard is the set of desired hard limits for each named resource Hard ResourceList `json:"hard,omitempty"`
-  // Scopes is the set of filters that must match an object for it to be
+  // A collection of filters that must match each object tracked by a quota.
-  // tracked by the quota
+  // If not specified, the quota matches all objects.
   Scopes []ResourceQuotaScope `json:"scopes,omitempty"`
 }
 ```